-Independent insurance broking giant Lockton continues to make new key hires for a growing retrocessional reinsurance practice, with its Lockton Re division having now added another senior appointment in Bob Bissett from Aon.
+Independent insurance broking giant Lockton continues to make new key hires for a growing retrocessional reinsurance practice, with its Lockton Re division having now added another senior appointment in Bob Bisset from Aon.

 This follows yesterday’s news that Lockton Re had hired well-known London market retrocession broker Matt Foreman from Aon, signalling the start of a push to build-out a new retro practice at the firm.

-Bob (Robert) Bissett had been at Aon for just under two decades, having begun as a Senior Vice President in the firm’s reinsurance practice Aon Benfield in the Bermuda office.
+Bob (Robert) Bisset had been at Aon for just under two decades, having begun as a Senior Vice President in the firm’s reinsurance practice Aon Benfield in the Bermuda office.

 He became a Team Leader for the Aon reinsurance broking unit in Bermuda.
 Then relocated to the UK in 2013 and subsequently moved up to become CEO of Global ReSpecialty at Aon in 2015.